Sarfaraz0730/The-Amazon-Prime-Clone/README.md

 # The-Amazon-Prime-Clone
-Amazon-Prime-App Clone,   I took Youtube reference to create this clone I want to thank Dipesh for you kind help
+Amazon-Prime-App Clone,  took Youtube reference to create this clone I want to thank Dipesh for you kind help